Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 Antelope Stew and Cheese Balls

-Also take into account that Kamus’s grief takes the form of a panda.
-Pandas are an endangered species, which are animals are on the verge of extinction.
+Also, take into account that Kamus’s grief takes the form of a panda.
+Pandas are an endangered species (on the verge of extinction).
 Kamus’s desire to live and function properly is also on the verge of extinction or practically nonexistent.
 The two are one and the same; two kindred spirits teetering on seemingly inevitable death.